Ebro007/DS340W-SP25_Plant-Disease-Classification/README.md

 The configs and the models were changed, with some testing done to start the transfer learning process and familiarize ourselves with the feature extractions mentioned in parent paper 1.

-If dataset is preprocessed, skip ahead to step 4
+If dataset is already processed, skip ahead to step 4.
+When using straight from the repository the dataset will be processed and mapped in 'Tomato-Merged'.

-1. Run merge_and_standardize_datasets.py, with the datasets you want in same format, with same variable names.
-2. Modify the .py file to include additional datasets if required.
+1. Modify merge_and_standardize_datasets.py to include paths to included datasets.
+There are siz datasets currently selected, but you can modify the 'datasets_list' to include a new name and path to the dataset of images separated by labeled folder for each class of disease.
+New classes can also be added by including them in the list of 'allowed_categories'.

+2. Next, you must run bad_image.py to ensure all image paths are real and no images are corrupted.

 3. Then, run dataset_preparation.py, to map the dataframes.

-4. Then, modify config.json to include appropriate training parameters and data directory.
+4. Then, modify config.json to include appropriate training parameters, an output path, and the input data directory ('./Tomato-Merged' by default).

 5. Then, run train.py.
-When finished training, model training results will be in the directory specified previously.
+When finished training, model training results will be in the output directory.

 6. Finally, evaluate model performance by running evaluate.py.